Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

    14. Organize regular forums to encourage community insights regarding core values' relevance.
    15. Implement feedback loops to evaluate the resonance of core values with community projects and initiatives.
    16. Create a system for recognizing contributions that align with established core values, promoting sustained commitment to community principles.
-   17. Provide updates on core value integration progress to engage the community.
+   17. Provide consistent updates on core value integration progress to engage the community.
    1. Establish mechanisms for regularly updating the community on core value integration progress, ensuring transparency and active engagement with all members.
    2. Distribute periodic updates on how core values are being integrated within community initiatives and outline actions taken based on them.
    3. Conduct regular evaluations of the core values to ensure alignment with community needs and objectives.